 Frequently Asked Questions About Bougainvillea

-Does bougainvillea grow well in pots?
+Can bougainvillea grow in pots?

 How much sun does bougainvillea need to bloom?

-Why isn’t my bougainvillea flowering?
+Why won’t my bougainvillea bloom?

-How often should I water my bougainvillea?
+How often should I water bougainvillea?

 Can bougainvillea survive winter?